SmalkiGroove/heroes-expansion/doc/HEROES.md

 Cavalry Commander - Knight

 • Cavaliers in hero's army get an additional jousting damage bonus equal to 10% + 1% per level.
-• Hero's Retaliation Strike ability also does +5% more damage for every hero level.
+• Hero uses Retaliation Strike on the largest stack of Cavalier in his army at the start of combat.
+The damages of the ability are increased by +5% per hero level.
 • Every week, new Cavaliers will join the heroes army depending on his level.

 Starting Skills